 As part of the world renowned Smithsonian Institution which is the world’s largest museum, education, and research complex, the Smithsonian Museums must form part of your sightseeing agenda.
 No trip to DC would be complete without seeing these free museums.

 Most of these museums are in the National Mall, but there’s also the Udvar-Hazy museum, an extension of the Air and Space Museum located near Dulles Airport.
 As for the National Mall, the most notable museums are the Air and Space Museum, National Museum of American History, National Museum of Natural History and the American Art Museum.
 The Smithsonian museums have a wide range of specializations that will appeal to your teen’s interests, whether it’s science, history, politics, engineering or art.

-Washington DC is a wonderful city to visit in the United States, and the vast number of activities and attractions can provide a full day of fun.
+Hope you enjoyed the best things to do in DC with a teenager!
+This is a wonderful city to visit in the United States, and the vast number of activities and attractions can provide a full day of fun.
 No matter what interests your teen may have, DC can deliver something engaging and fulfilling.

 BONUS TIP #1 – RELATED ARTICLES

 15 Things to Do in Washington DC with Teenagers is written by Kate Howard.
 Edited by Family Globetrotters.

 Kate is a mother and wife who loves visiting DC.
 As a long time resident in Washington DC, Kate enjoys helping people plan their family DC trip and finding the best ways to save money with her website: www.hotelsneardcmetro.com